Skeletonxf/Skeletonxf.github.io/README.md

-This is the build folder output of the [code](https://github.com/Skeletonxf/Skeletonxf.github.io/tree/code) branch where the source files are.
+This was the build folder output of the [code](https://github.com/Skeletonxf/Skeletonxf.github.io/tree/code) branch where the source files are.
+The master branch is now the source code and automatically deployed, so this branch isn't needed and has been renamed to archive.
+This branch will not be kept in sync with the deployed site.